Power of Attorney Webinar Program

 If you are here, care caregiving has likely felt stressful for some time.
 Many aging adults and caregivers delay acting because they think situations will work out or solve themselves.
 If you are struggling, how long will you stay in this situation before deciding to change?

-What actions do you need to take to protect your health and well-being and the health and well-being of loved ones?
-Do you want to take the chance of something happening tomorrow, next week, next month, or next year that makes the current situation more challenging or stressful?
+What actions must you take to protect your health and well-being?
+Do you want to take the chance that something will happen tomorrow, next week, next month, or next year that makes the current situation more challenging or stressful?

 Caregiving is a Family Matter